anslan/BGE_biomonitoring_wf/docs/6bioinfo_COI.rst

 Clustering ASVs to OTUs
 ~~~~~~~~~~~~~~~~~~~~~~~

-| Clustering ASVs to OTUs with vsearch.
+| This step clusters ASVs to OTUs with vsearch.

 .. code-block:: R
    :caption: get the size of ASVs